-Migrating from on-premise Kubernetes to Amazon Kubernetes Service (EKS): A process and a method
+Migrating On-Premises Kubernetes to Amazon Elastic Kubernetes Service (EKS)

-On -premise provides much greater control and management, but at a significant cost.
-It also offers integration into your processes much faster and without as many challenges.
-From my experience, when a process is completely on-premise, it is rarely re-evaluated until it breaks, or a new license is required to maintain it.
+Using on-premises Kubernetes typically gives an organization greater control and management capabilities, but at a significant cost.
+It also offers faster integration into processes with fewer challenges.
+Yet when a process is completely on-premises, it's rarely re-evaluated until it breaks or a new license is required to maintain it.

-However, most data centers do not meet the standards and distribution that AWS has achieved.
-On-premise upgrade processes can also be arduous, given the volume of releases and speed that enterprise performs upgrades.
-Teams become buried very fast by feature parity of newer releases.
-It is common for enterprise to dedicate whole teams to on-premise upgrade processes; this gets very expensive, very fast.
+Given the benefits, most data centers still fall short in comparison to the standards and distribution AWS has achieved in the cloud.
+Upgrading on-premises Kubernetes processes can be arduous, especially given the volume of releases and the speed at which enterprises perform upgrades.
+Teams can quickly become buried by the feature parity of newer releases.
+It's even common for enterprises to dedicate whole teams to the upgrade process, which can get very expensive very fast.

 - Who: Who is the business owner of the workload?